SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 A new *Edit Plate* window will appear.
 Within this window, LIMS can pull the GEOME FIMS metadata for all tissues to be eventually attached to each tissue's LIMS workflow ID.

-If creating a rerun extraction plate from existing LIMS extractions, continue with the :ref:`create_rerun_plate` instructions.
+If creating a **rerun** extraction plate from existing LIMS extractions, continue with the :ref:`create_rerun_plate-link` instructions.

-If creating a new extraction plate with new Tissue IDs, continue below.
+If creating a **new** extraction plate with new Tissue IDs, continue below.

 .. figure:: /images/get_tissue_ids.png
   :align: center